 Entry-level caseworker training involves enrolling in a bachelor's degree program in social work.
 This degree program comprises coursework in social work values, ethics, psychology, abnormal psychology, child welfare policies, and social service research methods.
 It includes participation in a supervised internship.

 After graduation, students further their education by completing a master's degree program in social work.
 This program, which takes approximately two to four years to complete depending on whether attendance is on a part- or full-time basis, prepares students to work in their field.
 Students learn how to perform field assessments, manage caseloads, and work in managerial roles.

 All states, including the District of Columbia, require some sort of licensure.
 Both undergraduate and graduate programs should be accredited by the Council on Social Work Education.
 According to the U.S. Bureau of Labor Statistics (BLS), typically two years, or 3,000 hours, of supervised clinical experience is required for licensure; however, each state differs in specific requirements, so thorough research is advised.

 Salary Info and Job Outlook

-According to the BLS, the median annual salary earned by child, family, and school social workers, which includes those who arrange adoptions, was $42,350 in May 2015.
-The employment of such social workers is expected to grow by 6% between 2014 and 2024, per the BLS.
+According to the BLS, the median annual salary earned by child, family, and school social workers, which includes those who arrange adoptions, was $46,270 in May 2018.
+The employment of such social workers is expected to grow much faster than average by 11% between 2018 and 2028, per the BLS.

 Handling and overseeing the adoption process is the duty of an adoption caseworker.
 Doing background investigations, house visits, and interviews are also their responsibility.
 A degree in social work is needed in addition to licensure, which has different specifications in each state.